 What is green tripe for dogs?
-This is a common question as natural feeding becomes more prevalent in the dog lover community.
+This is a common question as natural feeding becomes more prevalent in the dog-lover community.
 Some dog lovers aren’t a fan due to the odd texture and let’s face it, it does have a smell, but green tripe can be incredibly beneficial to dogs.
 The nutrient content is diverse and it can aid in filling nutritional gaps.

-What Is Green Tripe?
+What Is Green Tripe for Dogs?

-The stomach of ruminant (grazing) animals including cows, buffalo, and sheep is known as tripe.
+The stomach of ruminant (grazing) animals, including cows, buffalo, and sheep, is known as tripe.
 Ruminants have four chambers in their stomachs.
 These use digestive enzymes, stomach fluids, and amino acids to gradually break down grasses.

 If you’re from an urban area, you may have seen tripe on the shelves at the supermarket. on’t want to feed your dog green tripe that has been bleached or processed.
 It has no nutritional value at all.
 You want to feed your fresh, raw dog green tripe.

 Green does not relate to a color.
 Green simply denotes that something is uncooked and straight from the animal.
 And that indicates that food still contains partially digested plant material, which is beneficial to your dog’s health.